RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	clusters,	and	the	virtual	components	that comprise	their	systems	and	storage,	are	constantly	monitored	by	DRS to	ensure	proper	balancing	and	availability	of	resources.
 Although	a cluster	is	special	in	regard	to	its	redundant	nature,	the	underlying storage	and	virtual	machines	still	must	be	maintained	by	the	cloud environment	and	balanced	with	other	similar	systems.

-### Question # 31 - 	What	concept	is	used	for	network	segregation	and	isolation	within	a	cloudenvironment?
+### Question # 31 - 	What	concept	is	used	for	network	segregation	and	isolation	within	a	cloud environment?
 A.	VPN
 B.	LAN
 C.	VLAN